Department of Social Work

 In the undergraduate social work program, we teach the specialized skills needed to help diverse populations, utilizing a variety of interventions and resources.
 Social workers provide one-on-one counseling, intervene with families, lead groups, and facilitate change in communities and the social environment.
 The profession of social work promotes social and economic justice for all people through advocacy and organizational and political change processes.
 In their courses, BSW students learn the knowledge, values, and skills to help them engage, assess, and provide intervention in their direct practice with individuals, group, families, and communities.
 Additionally, students are encouraged to think critically, become aware of their affective reactions, exercise good judgement, and use self-reflection as part of their professional development.
 During their senior year, students complete a supervised 400-hour internship at a community-based agency where they apply the knowledge and skills learned in the classroom to professional environments and client groups to gain experience.

 Social workers provide services to individuals, families, groups, organizations, and communities.
-Social workers can apply their training and experience in a variety of settings and careers, including:
+Social workers can apply their training and experience in a variety of practice areas, including:

 |Disaster Relief||Prisons and Probation|